gvwilson/thirdbit/_posts/2014/2014-12-03-plans-for-2015-lessons.md

     If you'd like to help finish the "bibliography in a spreadsheet" lesson, please file an issue,
     send a pull request,
-    or just send an email&mdash;like our other lessons, it will need a maintainer.
+    or just send an email–like our other lessons, it will need a maintainer.
   </em>
 </p>